By Robert Burney M.A.

 started me thinking about this paradox again.
 Someone in the meeting talked

-me that I don't have it; the second tells me where to find it; and the
+that I don't have it; the second tells me where to find it; and the eleventh

-tell me how to access power.
-Were these two different kinds of power?
-I
+and then tell me how to access power.
+Were these two different kinds of

-was real clear that the moment I accepted my powerlessness to stop drinking
+power?
+I was real clear that the moment I accepted my powerlessness to stop

-and using I somehow got the power to do exactly that.
-How did this work?
+drinking and using I somehow got the power to do exactly that.
+How did this

 that I started to see why there was paradox in life.
 I started to understand